 A: I’m a little sceptical about a design education for industry – I think that the design industry is a strange, unconvincing place.
 To produce an education just to feed into that job market wouldn’t get the best from the students and certainly wouldn’t produce the most interesting work.
 I think that what a design education should do is give students the confidence to carve out their own idea of what an industry is or should be.
 In the same way that the students are taught to pull apart their briefs, the same should be done with the world that they’re thrown into after graduating.
 Having said that, I think the Goldsmiths design education prepares students brilliantly for industry, precisely because of that questioning and the creativity it produces.
 People in industry really want and need the level of thinking and professionalism that Goldsmiths encourages.

 Q: Your blog collects research on “The end of the world”- which is a vast concept that can range from the end of modern civilisation to the end of the Universe itself.
 What does thinking about the end of the world mean to you and the way you approach your work?

 A: I’m most interested in how people design and make things for the end of the world.
 “The end of the world” is a fiction that has caught imaginations for millennia – individuals, DIY movements, governments, corporations etc. are designing and building for these fictions and have been for a long time.
 These present a very real material outcome to fears and anxieties of apocalypses (from insurance policies to massive fallout shelters to dog-training etc.).
 These architectures and objects reflect our relationship to the state, society and culture – how we imagine ourselves in the world.
 It’s a practice that is often made fun of in reality TV shows and so on. but I believe they offer quite fascinating, often disturbing reflections.

-Interview by Nadia Barbu; images courtesy of Liam Healy
+Images courtesy of Liam Healy